“Believe me! The secret of reaping the greatest fruitfulness and the greatest enjoyment from life is to live dangerously.”

 Jaunting through the wheel of time again and taking me back to Mesozoic era, the dinosaur age as if time stood still I thought while looking at those dinosaur replicas and wondered if by destiny I were born when the dinosaurs have existed, “Am I going to survive?”, I asked myself.
 Thank heavens I belong to the generation X.

-It was two in the afternoon when I slowly began to feel the summer heat and the aching thighs and toes as if I was chased by the dinosaurs and hunted by the Indians and ran a mile so I went to the ice cream parlor for refreshment and failed to notice because of exhaustion that I have finished ten scoops of ice cream.
+It was two in the afternoon when I slowly began to feel the summer heat and the aching thighs and toes as if I was chased by the dinosaurs and hunted by the Indians and ran a mile so I went to the ice cream parlor for refreshment and because of exhaustion I failed to notice that I have finished ten scoops of ice cream.

 “Let your hearts be your compass; your mind be your map; and your soul be your guide and you’ll never get lost in the wild.”